-Our musical inclusion activities focus on providing access for those living in the most challenging of circumstances and who, consequently, may not have the same opportunities as others to take part in high quality music activity.
+This programme focusses on providing access for those living in the most challenging of circumstances and who, consequently, may not have the same opportunities as others to take part in high-quality music activity.

-A new 3-year project building on the achievements of Music Forge.
-The aim is to develop a sustainable musical infrastructure across Northamptonshire and Rutland, reflective of the music industry in the C21st, dedicated to nurturing the musical and creative talents of children and young people in challenging circumstances (CYPCC), with musically inclusive practice and diversity embedded at its core.
+“Industrious” is the name of our current programme funded through Youth Music.
+The aim is to develop a sustainable musical infrastructure across Northamptonshire and Rutland, reflective of the music industry in the C21st, dedicated to nurturing the musical and creative talents of children and young people in challenging circumstances with musically inclusive practice and diversity embedded at its core.

 For further details about this area of work please contact Simon Steptoe, Musical Inclusion Programme and Partnership Manager on: firstname.lastname@example.org or through the main office on email@example.com or 01604 637117.

 Participants usually work with us over 3 days, developing and writing lyrics, then crafting these into a completed song alongside professional musicians.
 On the final day, the songs are recorded on-site using state-of-the-art recording equipment and then streamed on Soundcloud and available for participants to download.

 This new initiative, funded through BBC Children in Need, is based in Wellingborough and takes place after-school on a Monday evening.
 Currently meeting online, this group is open to any young person who enjoys making and playing music and developing their creativity in a group setting.

 These free monthly sessions are specially tailored towards the needs and abilities of children with special educational needs, communication disorders and other disabilities.
 However, the sessions are also very much open to all the family (both young and old).